V-Rajasekar/bhagavad-gita/Chapter-2/Verse-60.md

 **Kaushika** is the another name of Vishwamithra, his perseverence towards becoming a **Brahma rishi** was tremendous.
 He continued doing thapas repeatedly after loosing his power by got defeated by Kamathenu army, Guru Vasista, sending king trishula with his body to heaven, and then by helping a boy to protect him from fire.  fell for Menaga, cursing Ramba.

-if You have even a 1% of perservance, tenacity of *Kaushika* you can achieve anything in life.
+if You  even have a 1% of perservance, tenacity of *Kaushika* you can achieve anything in life.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2NzU0NTAzMywtNDcxNTIzMjIwLC0xNj
+eyJoaXN0b3J5IjpbMTM1MzA0OTY4NSwtNDcxNTIzMjIwLC0xNj
 IxMjczMjg4LC0xMTYwNTAxNzMwLDExNjU0Mzk4OTgsNzIxNzQ2
 MzY2LC0xMjMwNjg2ODE4LC0zNjY2MDYwNjQsMTI3NjI2Njk4MS
 w0NjA0NTY5MzYsLTE4ODc3NDkyODEsLTEyMzEwMTYyMTddfQ==